Appadon/go_validate_yourself/README.md

 - write invalid rows to error CSV files,
 - run the full split+validate pipeline in one command (auto mode).

-This is designed for production ingestion workflows where you need deterministic outputs, strict validation, and fast batch processing.

 ## Table of Contents
 - [What It Does](#what-it-does)
 - [Core Concepts](#core-concepts)